AneeshKandi/Task-1/MiniTask_3/Fingerprint based security.md

 ### Testing the Servo motor

 First test it with arduino directly if it is moving accurately and the positions are properly matched.
+We can follow this [tutorial](https://www.instructables.com/Servo-Motor-Tester/) to test the Servo motor.

+Now connect all the components properly and now start debugging the code.